Curvilinear schemes and maximum rank of forms: Introduction

 \begin{question}[\cite{bb1}] Is it true that $\sr(P) \le d(\sbr(P)-1)$ for all degree $d$ forms $P$?
 Moreover, does the equality hold if and only if the projective class of $P$ belongs to the tangential variety of a Veronese variety? \end{question}

 The Veronese variety $X_{n,d}\subset \mathbb{P}^{N_{n,d}}$, with $n \ge 1$, $d \ge 2$ and $N_{n,d}:= {{n+d}\choose d}-1$ is the classical $d$-uple Veronese embedding $\nu_d: \PP n \to \PP {N_{n,d}}$ and parameterizes projective classes of degree $d$ pure powers of linear forms in $n+1$ variables.
-Therefore the rank $\sr(P)$ of $[P]\in \mathbb{P}^{N_{n,d}}$ is the minimum $r$ for which there exists a smooth zero-dimensional scheme $Z\subset X_{n,d}$ whose span contains $[P]$ (with an abuse of notation we are extending the definition of rank of a form $P$ given in (\ref{FT}) to its projective class $[P]$).
+Therefore the rank $\sr(P)$ of $[P]\in \mathbb{P}^{N_{n,d}}$ is the minimum $r$ for which there exists a length $r$ smooth zero-dimensional scheme $Z\subset X_{n,d}$ whose span contains $[P]$ (with an abuse of notation we are extending the definition of rank of a form $P$ given in (\ref{FT}) to its projective class $[P]$).
 More recently, other notions of polynomial rank have been introduced and widely discussed (\cite{bubu}, \cite{rs}, \cite{br}, \cite{bbm}, \cite{bb3}).
-They are all related to the minimal length of a certain zero-dimensional schemes embedded in $X_{m,d}$ whose span contains the given form.
-Here we recall only the notion of \emph{cactus rank} $\mathrm{cr}(P)$ of a form $P$ with $[P]\in \mathbb{P}^{N_{n,d}}$ (in \cite{rs}, \cite{br}, \cite{bbm} and also in \cite[Definition 5.1]{ik} as ``scheme length"):
+They are all related to the minimal length of a certain zero-dimensional schemes embedded in $X_{n,d}$ whose span contains the given form.
+Here we recall only the notion of \emph{smoothable rank} $\mathrm{smr}(P)$ of a form $P$ with $[P]\in \mathbb{P}^{N_{n,d}}$ (see \cite{bbm,bubu}):